collinalexbell/HackMatrix/readme.md

-# Building
+## Compilation/Installation

-## Library Installation
+### Dependencies

-Before compiling and running the program, ensure that you have the following libraries installed on your Linux system:
+Before compiling or running the program, ensure that you have the following libraries installed on your Linux system:

 - ZeroMQ (`libzmq`)
 - X11 (`libX11`)